thomluther/ha-anker-solix/README.md

 **Attention:**

 While the integration may show standalone devices that you can manage with your Anker account, the cloud Api used by the integration does **NOT** contain or receive power values or much other details from standalone devices which are not defined to a Power System.
 The realtime data that you see in the mobile app under device details are either provided through the local Bluetooth interface or through an MQTT cloud server, where all your devices report their actual values but only for the time they are prompted in the App.
-Therefore the integration cannot be enhanced for more detailed entities of stand alone devices.
+Therefore the integration cannot be enhanced with more detailed entities of stand alone devices.

 ## Installation via HACS (recommended)

-Use this button:
+The repository was added to HACS 🎉 You should find the Anker Solix integration when you search in HACS and you can install it from there.

+Unfortunately, HACS does not automatically install the optional entity images that must be located within the web accessible `www` folder, which is located in your HA installation configuration folder.
+Please see [Optional entity pictures](#optional-entity-pictures) for instructions to copy the image files manually.

+If you don't find the integration in HACS, use this button to add the repository to your HACS custom repositories:

 [![Open your Home Assistant instance and open a repository inside the Home Assistant Community Store.][hacs-repo-badge]][hacs-install]

-Or following procedure for HACS 2.0 or later:
+Or use following procedure for HACS 2.0 or later to add the custom repository:
 1. Open the [HACS](https://hacs.xyz) panel in your Home Assistant frontend.
 1. Click the three dots in the top-right corner and select "Custom Repositories."
 1. Add a new custom repository via the Popup dialog: